reinhardt/writing/efreet/efreet.md

 I was probably violating half a dozen contractual clauses by uploading this file to the customer server, but in that moment I didn't care.
 I just wanted to come to an end, and I had to take whatever slim chance that presented itself.
 I transferred it and tried a few more requests.
 As I should have expected the data was still partly wrong, and some requests still resulted in weird errors.
 I was about to yell at eFreeT for fucking with me when I got the feeling that something was indeed different.
 At first I couldn't quite put my finger on it, but I played around some more and finally I realized that there was a kind of pattern to the responses now.
 Each single request was still useless by itself, but when I ran multiple requests in a row and then aggregated the responses in a certain way, then I actually ended up with a usable data set.
 Baffled but excited I cobbled together a subroutine, hooked it up to the intranet and ran a few more tests.
 Amazingly, it seemed to work OK.
 I checked in my code, fell into my bed and slept for two blessed hours.

 I woke up to a call from Callum.
-He had seen my check-in and tried it out, and from his whooping and laughing I could tell that he was super happy that I had thrown something half decent together.
+He had seen my check-in and tried it out, and through a lot of whooping and laughing he told me that he was super happy that I had thrown something half decent together.

 “Fuck yeah, Mel!
 You're a sorceress!
 I don't understand the half of it, but it fucking works!
-Hell's Mel's done it again!
-How did you do that?”
+Mel from hell strikes again!
+How on earth did you do that?”

+I played it cool, of course.
 “Six gallons of coffee played a role, I guess.
-But hold your horses, first let's see how long it keeps.”
+But hold your horses, first let's see how long it keeps working.”

 I didn't tell him whole story yet - not without having analyzed that module that the bot had spit out.
 I guess I was a little embarrassed, maybe I also was a little afraid of legal consequences.
 But that plugin would buy us some time, and that was all I needed right now.
 We're going to keep the deadline. eFreeT has saved the day!